jeckman/wpbook/README.txt

 = 0.8.2 =
 * Added option to require email address of comment author
 * Can be set separately only for Facebook comment authors
-* Functionality added by Brandon Dukes.
+* Functionality added by Brooke Dukes.

 = 0.8.1 =
 * Oops.
-Typo in README.txt - Brandon Dukes.
+Typo in README.txt - Brooke Dukes.
 * Issue with some text not being displayed on the invite form
 * Tested with Wordpress 2.6.2

 = 0.8 =
-* Thanks to Brandon Dukes for contributing facebook invites - if you select 'display invite friends link' checkbox in the wp-admin settings for WPBook, you can invite facebook friends!
+* Thanks to Brooke Dukes for contributing facebook invites - if you select 'display invite friends link' checkbox in the wp-admin settings for WPBook, you can invite facebook friends!
 * Display email box for commentors (optional)